OTHER NAMESIdaho Healthcare POAIdaho Healthcare Power of AttorneyIdaho Medical POAIdaho Healthcare Proxy

-Making an Idaho Healthcare Power of Attorney
+What is an Idaho Medical Power of Attorney?

-An Idaho Healthcare Power of Attorney is a legal document that grants a trusted individual or entity the authority to make health-related decisions on your behalf, such as accepting or refusing specific medical treatments, when you cannot do so.
+An Idaho Medical Power of Attorney is a legal document that grants a trusted individual or entity the authority to make health-related decisions on your behalf, such as accepting or refusing specific medical treatments, when you cannot do so.

 The individual giving control is called the "principal," while the person or entity gaining powers is known as the "agent."
 Designed for residents of Idaho, this Power of Attorney for health care can be used in Ada County, Canyon County, Kootenai County, and in all other parts of the state.
 All Idaho Healthcare PoA forms from Rocket Lawyer can be edited for your specific scenario.
 Creating this essential document provides confirmation to healthcare facilities and other parties that your selected agent is legally allowed to act in your interest.